SammyDartnall10/alt_work/README.md

 <h1>UX</h1>

-<p>The following Use Cases summarise the four main groups of users that would use this app (names changed and stock photos used for anonymity</p> puropses)
+<p>The following Use Cases summarise the four main groups of users that would use this app (names changed and stock photos used for anonymity puropses)</p>

 <img src="readme_static/Use_Stories_Cropped.jpg">